 Ruth Carden

-Current Student - National University of Natural Medicine
+Naturopathic Physician, Graduate of the National University of Natural Medicine

 How did your path lead from getting a BA in Sociology from Gordon College to studying naturopathic medicine at the National University of Natural Medicine?